VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 What if everything you did was an actionable input?
 What if you could finger-drum on your desk and get real drum sounds, have your computer pause a video if you get out of you chair, or give the user a warning if they've been sitting with a bad posture for a long time?
 Between the Kinect, [Leap Motion,](https://www.ultraleap.com) and [Tobii Eye Tracking](https://www.tobii.com) we're staring to get close to this.

 I think https://dynamicland.org has a lot of interesting thoughts on this idea and if this vision of the future interests you, you should check it out.
-[ReacTable](https://www.youtube.com/watch?v=Mgy1S8qymx0&ab_channel=ReacTj) is another interesting concept in the relm of pyhsical computing too.
+[ReacTable](https://www.youtube.com/watch?v=Mgy1S8qymx0&ab_channel=ReacTj) is another interesting concept in the realm of physical computing too.

 I do think in the future we'll stop using the basic screen + keyboard + mouse combo and see more 'smarts' integrated into everyday things and our work flows.
 I really like the idea of having a desk with a camera and projector above it to highlight objects and interact with what it can see- scanning documents, giving feedback on technique with crafts, whatever.